amirkalmoni/mirotron/README.md

 - All objects in a specified S3 bucket can be listed
 - An operation to Create an new bucket that has a PublicReadGetObject policy to enable website hosting
 - Sync directory to s3
+- Set a specific AWS profile to use by typing --profile=<profilename>